best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 ```
 ````

-In cases where a function responds with a Boolean (True or False) value, it is often useful to name this function in the form of a question.
+Naming a function in the form of a question is useful when in cases where a function responds with a Boolean (True or False) value.

 ````{tabs}
 ```{code-tab} py